 Since 2015, our gardens in Pipers Glen have provided fresh, hand-tended vegetables to our wonderful customers at the Mabou Farmers’ Market.
-This spring, the realities of COVID-19 made the opening of the farmers’ market uncertain.
+In 2020, COVID-19 made the opening of the farmers’ market uncertain.
 And this presented us with an exciting new opportunity: our inaugural CSA!
 Check out this article to read more about how we - and other farmers in Cape Breton - adapted to COVID-19.

 About the Community-Supported Agriculture (CSA) Model